cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

-1. Robustness: an attacker that controls a subset of Clients cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients.
+1. Robustness: an attacker that controls a subset of Clients cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients, plus valid measurements from some of the attacker-controlled Clients.
 We assume the attacker eavesdrops on the network but does not control transmission of messages between honest parties.

 Formal definitions of privacy and robustness can be found in {{DPRS23}}.
 A VDAF is the core cryptographic primitive of a protocol that achieves the above